-A Fund may issue Classes where the Class Currency is different to the Base Currency of that Fund.
+A Fund may issue Classes where the Class Currency is different to the Base Currency of the relevant Fund.
 In addition, a Fund may invest in assets that are denominated in a currency other than the Base Currency of that Fund.
 Accordingly, the value of a Shareholder's investment may be affected favourably or unfavourably by fluctuations in the rates of the different currencies.
-The Company may create hedged currency Classes to hedge the resulting currency exposure back into the Class Currency of the relevant Class.
+The Company may create hedged currency classes to hedge the resulting currency exposure back into the Class Currency of the relevant Class.
 In addition, the Company may hedge the currency exposure due to investing in assets denominated in a currency other than the Fund's Base Currency.
-In such cases the relevant Class Currency of the Share Class may be hedged so that the resulting currency exposure will not exceed 105%. of the Net Asset Value of the Class or fall below 95% of the position of the Net Asset Value of the Share Class which is being hedged provided that if the relevant limit is exceeded the Company shall adopt as a priority objective the managing back of the exposure to within the limit taking due account of the interests of the Shareholders and provided further that the positions will be reviewed on a monthly basis and any over or under hedged positions will not be carried forward.
-The costs and gains or losses associated with any hedging transactions for hedged currency Classes will accrue solely to the hedged currency Class to which they relate.
-Where hedged currency Classes have been created, the Directors and/or their duly appointed delegates will use instruments such as forward currency contracts to hedge the currency exposures implied by the Fund's relevant or appropriate index to the Class Currency of the relevant Share Class.
-Whilst these hedging strategies are designed to reduce the losses to a Shareholder's investment if the Class Currency of that Class or the currencies of assets which are denominated in currencies other than the Fund's Base Currency fall against that of the Base Currency of the relevant Fund and/or the currencies of the relevant or appropriate index, the use of Class hedging strategies may substantially limit holders of Shares in the relevant Class from benefiting if the Class Currency of that Class rises against that of the Base Currency of the relevant Fund and/or the currency in which the assets of the relevant Fund are denominated and/or the currencies of the relevant or appropriate index.
+In such cases the relevant Class Currency of the Share Class may be hedged so that the resulting currency exposure will not exceed 105% or fall below 95% of the Net Asset Value of the Class provided that if this limit is exceeded the Company shall adopt as a priority objective the managing back of the leverage to within these limits.
+Taking due account of the interests of the Shareholders and provided further that the positions will be reviewed on a monthly basis and over or under hedged positions will not be carried forward.
+The costs and gains or losses associated with any hedging transactions for hedged class currencies will accrue solely to the hedged currency class to which they relate.
+Where hedged currency Classes have been created, instruments such as forward currency contracts may be used by the Company to hedge the currency exposures implied by the Fund's relevant or appropriate benchmark to the Class Currency of the relevant Share Class.
+Whilst these hedging strategies are designed to reduce the losses to a Shareholder's investment if the Class Currency of that Class or the currencies of assets which are denominated in currencies other than the Fund's Base Currency fall against that of the Base Currency of the relevant Fund and/or the currencies of the relevant or appropriate benchmark, the use of hedging strategies may substantially limit holders of Shares in the relevant Class from benefiting if the Class Currency of that Class rises against that of the Base Currency of the relevant Fund and/or the currency in which the assets of the relevant Fund are denominated and/or the currencies of the relevant or appropriate benchmark.
 The same applies where the currency exposure due to holding non-Base Currency investments is carried out by a Fund.